jtarrio/pascual/manual/index.md

 # Pascual User's Manual

-This is the user manual to [Pascual](https://github.com/jtarrio/pascual), a Pascal compiler written by [Jacobo Tarrío](https://jacobo.tarrio.org).
+This is the user's manual to [Pascual](https://github.com/jtarrio/pascual), a Pascal compiler written by [Jacobo Tarrío](https://jacobo.tarrio.org).

 Pascual is a Pascal compiler written in Pascal, which has been able to compile itself since January 2nd, 2023.